jqlang/jq/docs/content/manual/manual.md

 This builtin returns true if jq was built with "decnum", which is the current literal number preserving numeric backend implementation for jq.

-### `builtins`

-Returns a list of all builtin functions in the format `name/arity`.
-Since functions with the same name but different arities are considered separate functions, `all/0`, `all/1`, and `all/2` would all be present in the list.

 ### `$JQ_BUILD_CONFIGURATION`